-- expanding dialogue with producer, transit and major consumer countries, especially the newly-industrializied countries,
+- expanding dialogue with producer, transit and major consumer countries, especially the newly industrialised countries

-The search for permanent, reliable sources of energy is becoming increasingly important in foreign and security-policy terms for a major industrial and technological nation such as Germany which at the same time has relatively few raw materials.
-It has two main tasks:
+The search for permanent, reliable sources of energy is becoming increasingly important in terms of foreign and security policy for a major industrial and technological nation such as Germany that has relatively few raw materials.
+Germany faces two significant challenges:

-- First, Germany must in future cooperate more closely at regional and global level to guarantee a sustainable energy policy.
+- First, it must cooperate more closely at regional and global level to guarantee a sustainable energy policy in the future.

-- Second, it must play an active role in changing from fossil fuels to renewable energy.
-These will – following coal and oil – kick-start a third Industrial Revolution.
+- Second, it must play an active role in changing from fossil fuels to renewables.
+These – after coal and oil – will kick start a third Industrial Revolution.

 The transformation of Germany’s energy system as a trademark